2016 Cheez-It 355 at The Glen

 The 2016 Cheez-It 355 at The Glen was a NASCAR Sprint Cup Series stock car race held on August 7, 2016 at Watkins Glen International in Watkins Glen, New York.
 Contested over 90 laps on the 2.45 mi road course, it was the 22nd race of the 2016 NASCAR Sprint Cup Series season.
 Denny Hamlin won the race, his second of the season.
 Joey Logano finished second.
 Brad Keselowski, A. J. Allmendinger and Tony Stewart rounded out the top-five.

-An advertisement for the 2016 Cheez-It at The Glen, made by NBC.

 The race had nine lead changes among eight different drivers, eight cautions for 20 laps and two red flags for 30 minutes and three seconds.

-Report

-Background

-The layout of Watkins Glen International NASCAR uses.